Your Resource for

 all Things Inclusion during COVID-19

-As recreation and community programs make changes to their programming based on COVID-19 restrictions, National Inclusion Project is here to provide resources to help make the new virtual program models inclusive of children with disabilities.
-You can learn more about what NIP is up to in our latest Blog Post: Isolated, But Not Alone.
+As recreation and community programs make changes to their programming based on COVID-19 restrictions, National Inclusion Project is here to provide resources to help make the new virtual and in-person program models inclusive of children with disabilities.

 As more and more recreation programs move toward alternative camp models for Summer 2020, it is important to consider the needs of children with disabilities in any new programming.
 Join the National Inclusion Project and specialists in inclusive recreation and education for discussions about accessible programming and delivery as we navigate a new camping landscape.

 Coffee Talk 4 (A Podcast) with NIP: Inclusion at Home- Disability & Family During the Pandemic

 A Podcast Discussion (no video) of the Ups and Downs of Family Life & Disability During the Pandemic

 Listen in as National Inclusion Project, a parent of children with disabilities, and family resource specialists discuss the unique impact the pandemic has had on family life this summer.

 - Parents of children with disabilities highlight the successes and hurdles they’ve experienced navigating changes to school, recreation, social experiences, and home life during the pandemic.

 - Specialists share recommendations for family & child supports, resources, and respite.